-- a. requiring passwords with a minimum of four characters on smart phones or PDAs accessing or containing COV data. - b. requiring that forgotten initial passwords be replaced rather than reissued. - c. requiring passwords to be set on device management user interfaces for all network-connected devices. - d. documenting and storing hardware passwords securely.

-- e. requiring passwords not be cached or stored on the device. - f. requiring the suppression of passwords on the display as the password is entered into the device.
+- a. requiring passwords with a minimum of four characters on smart phones or PDAs accessing or containing COV data. - b. requiring that forgotten initial passwords be replaced rather than reissued. - c. requiring passwords to be set on device management user interfaces for all networkconnected devices. - d. documenting and storing hardware passwords securely. - e. requiring passwords not be cached or stored on the device. - f. requiring the suppression of passwords on the display as the password is entered into the device. - g. requiring that any authentication trust relation be structured such that the commonwealth's authentication mechanism is the only trusted source of information.